dsgiitr/BOSCH-MODEL-EXTRACTION-ATTACK-FOR-VIDEO-CLASSIFICATION/README.md

 ## Datasets

+We have extracted 5% of balanced Kinetics-400 and Kinetics-600 training data and have uploaded it [here](https://www.kaggle.com/datasets/rohanmallick/kinetics-train-5per). <br>
-Datasets such as kinetics, ucf101 and hmdb51 can be downloaded from [here](https://drive.google.com/drive/folders/1Nz8wSjpfAT_-w6bu7ik-tkMgY_973--i?usp=sharing)
+Datasets such as kinetics training data (5%), kinetics validation data, ucf101 and hmdb51 can be downloaded from [here](https://drive.google.com/drive/folders/1Nz8wSjpfAT_-w6bu7ik-tkMgY_973--i?usp=sharing).

 ## Extracted Weights